nsider4/InventoryManager/README.md

 # TO-DO List
-- Adding support to use a normal inventory as basis for a per player inventory.
+- Adding support to use a normal inventory as base for a per player inventory.

 #